 Whether we’re prepared to admit it or not, the first signs of fall are here.
-This weekend, many Canadians will be heading up north to officially close down their cottages for the season.
-What most don’t realize, however, is that their fall to-do list is far from complete.
-Instead, savvy homeowners will spend September prepping their permanent homes for winter, paying close attention to maintaining the yards that surround them.
-Here are 5 landscaping tasks that need to be taken care of before the cold weather sets in for good.
+Savvy homeowners will spend September prepping their homes for winter, paying close attention to maintaining the yards that surround them.
+Make sure to add these 5 fall landscaping tasks that need to be taken care of before the cold weather sets in for good.

 Any gardener would agree that there are a number of steps you need to take in order to properly prep your lawn for the harsh winter weather.